What is Dead Stock? Definition & How To Get It Out of Your Warehouse for Good

 Inventory is meant to be sold.
 Unsold inventory can pile up over time and it can lead to what’s known as ‘dead stock.’
 Accumulating dead stock is money left on the table, and it can significantly impact a retailers bottom line.

-Offloading dead stock is essential to maintaining healthy profit margins, but ecommerce brands are often challenged with optimizing inventory levels as they grow their business.
+Offloading dead stock is essential to maintaining healthy profit margins, but ecommerce brands are often challenged with inventory optimization as they grow their business.
 It’s often due to a lack of inventory management systems and processes that cause dead stock to accumulate over time.

 In this article, we’ll go over what causes dead stock, how to get rid of it and maintain profits.
 More importantly, we will discuss how to avoid dead stock inventory with proper inventory management.